MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 2. Choose our entity of interest (*ClickStreamData: WebsiteDatabase*) and the attribute by which we wish to segment (*SessionID*).

-// 1 <!-- no highlitings with digits are needed, just replacement-->

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings.png "Choose entity")